 - Training provided to governors, teachers and school teams - To ensure a whole school approach to managing behaviour effectively, training on Pastoral Support Programmes, Exclusion Processes and Procedures and Behaviour Management is offered to school teams and governors.

 - Refocus Programme and Long Term Provision for students in primary and secondary phase - The Outreach Team work in partnership with Horizons Academy Bexley regarding students who attend short and long term programmes.
 Reintegration support is offered to all students returning to mainstream school with shared resources and positive strategies modelled to mainstream school teams to ensure consistent support and continued improved behaviour.

 - Managed moves to Bexley and neighbouring local authorities - Where a student resides outside of the London Borough of Bexley, a managed move may be considered to the home borough where appropriate.
 The Outreach Team oversee a local and cross borough manage move protocol to ensure swift and timely access for all students where a fresh start at a new school is considered to be an appropriate pathway.

-- Exclusion advice to Head Teachers and Governors - Advice is provided to schools and governing bodies regarding exclusion processes and procedure, discipline committee meetings and independent review panels.
+- Exclusion advice to Head Teachers and Governors - Advice is provided to schools and governing bodies regarding alternatives to permanent exclusion.
 A full report of intervention is submitted where students who have been permanently excluded have received intervention from the outreach service.
-Where required the Head of Outreach attends Discipline Committee Meetings to provide advice and guidance to governors on the Department for Education Guidance on Exclusion from Maintained Schools, Academies and Pupil Referral Units.